-William Randolph Hearst, the sensationalist newspaper magnate who shaped the course of journalism (for better or worse) in the 20th century and served as inspiration for Citizen Kane, was showy and flamboyant in his personal life.
-And his magnificent castle on the central California coast was no exception.
+William Randolph Hearst, the sensationalist newspaper magnate who shaped the course of journalism (for better or worse) in the 20th century and served as inspiration for Citizen Kane, was showy and flamboyant in his personal life, and his magnificent castle on the central California coast was no exception.

 Though it was originally conceived as a modest bungalow atop the hilly ranch land his father purchased in the 1860s, W. R. Hearst’s home grew into a mansion of epic proportions.
-He and the architect, Julia Morgan, settled on a vaguely medieval Iberian style, with vaulted ceilings and lavish cornices engraved with cherubs.
+He and the architect, Julia Morgan, settled on a vaguely medieval Iberian style, with vaulted ceilings and lavish cornices adorned with cherubs.
 Hearst’s modus operandi was quality over quantity when it came to collecting art, so the rooms were designed in a pastiche of styles and eras to suit the precious sculptures and paintings they held.

 La Cuesta Encantada (“The Enchanted Hill”) was informally known as “the ranch,” an almost comical understatement of the house’s size.
 By the time it was finished it contained over 165 rooms and 127 acres of gardens and terraces.
-There were multiple libraries, an exotic zoo, tennis courts, numerous guest cottages, stables where Arabian horses were bred, a wine cellar, a medieval-style banquet hall, an airstrip, an indoor pool and an outdoor pool.
+There were multiple libraries, an exotic zoo, tennis courts, numerous guest cottages, stables where Arabian horses were bred, a wine cellar, a medieval-style banquet hall, an airstrip, an indoor pool, and an outdoor pool.
 The outdoor Neptune Pool was built, then remodeled three times to suit the authentic Roman temple facade Hearst shipped in from Italy.
 No expense was spared to create the magnate’s paradise: a power plant was even constructed nearby to supply electricity to the remote castle.

 Know Before You Go

-The visitor center is located just off Highway 1 where you can take a bus to the castle grounds.
-Special holiday tours are offered from the end of November through December when the castle is decorated in holiday decor including a lighted garden tour.
+The visitor center is located just off Highway 1, where you can take a bus to the castle grounds.
+Special holiday tours are offered from the end of November through December when the castle is decorated in holiday decor and a lighted garden tour is included.
 The actual castle is located at 35.686075°, -121.169600° ... if you want to attempt an independent wander.